cmf-team/cmf-team.github.io/index.md

 ## Milestones

-- Originally started as financial econometrics seminar in 2007 by Evgeniy Lukash and Andrew Zlotnik.
+- Originally started as financial econometrics seminar in 2007 by Eugene Lukash and Andrew Zlotnik.
 - Launched in 2012 as a free course focused on quantitative research with strong additional preparation in finance based on CFA program.
 - Fully online, project-based and open to global enrollment since 2020.